pettod/charuco-corner-detection/README.md

 4. ```write_corners_to_mat.py```

-Writes ChArUco checkerboard's corner coordinates and IDs to ```.mat``` file.
+Writes ChArUco calibration board's corner coordinates and IDs to ```.mat``` file.
 Multiple file formats or paths can be given as arguments.
 Run the code as follows:

 ```
 python write_corners_to_mat.py path/*.jpg another/path/*.jpg